 - you are able to conceive but:

 - either you or the child is unlikely to survive the pregnancy or birth, or

-- it is likely that your health will be significantly be effected by the pregnancy or the birth, or
+- it is likely that your health will be significantly be affected by the pregnancy or the birth, or

 - you are able to conceive a child affected by genetic condition or disorder, the cause of which is attributable to the woman, or

 - be likely to conceive a child whose health is likely to be significantly affected by pregnancy or birth.

 Intended parents are allowed to pay the birth mother’s surrogacy costs.
 This includes the costs associated with preparing the surrogacy agreement, becoming pregnant, carrying the child to term, the costs of delivering the child, and the costs of being a party to proceedings for a parenting order.